Unusual things to do in London: hidden gems and quirky spots

 It features a range of productions, from classic drama to stand-up comedy.

-I once sat through an entire show in the rain at this open air theatre and nobody in the audience seemed to think it was strange 😉
+I once sat through an entire show in the rain at this open air theatre and nobody in the audience seemed to think it was strange 😉 Always bring a rain jacket with you.

-Address: The Regent’s Park, Inner Cir, London NW1 4NU
+Address: The Regent’s Park, London NW1 4NU

 he Narcissus Hall in Leighton House Museum